localz/Spotz3-Android-SDK/README.md

             </intent-filter>
         </receiver>

-  4. Initialize the SDK by providing your application ID and client key (as shown on Spotz console):
+  4. Initialize the SDK by providing your application ID and application key (as shown on Spotz console):

     4.1.You can provide optional spot tags and attributes to limit the spots you are interested in: